 There is risk that the U.S. government will not provide financial support to its agencies, authorities, instrumentalities or sponsored enterprises.
-A Fund may purchase U.S. government securities that are not backed by the full faith and credit of the United States, such as those issued by Fannie Mae and Freddie Mac.
-The maximum potential liability of the issuers of some U.S. government securities held by a Fund may greatly exceed their current resources, including their legal right to support from the U.S. Treasury.
+A Fund or an Underlying Fund may purchase U.S. government securities that are not backed by the full faith and credit of the United States, such as those issued by Fannie Mae and Freddie Mac.
+The maximum potential liability of the issuers of some U.S. government securities held by a Fund or an Underlying Fund may greatly exceed their current resources, including their legal right to support from the U.S. Treasury.
 It is possible that these issuers will not have the funds to meet their payment obligations in the future.